Pood16/netflax/README.md

 - Shows movies that users have marked as favorites
 - Persists user selections using local storage
 - Provides feedback when no favorites are saved

+### Movie Detail Page
+- Displays comprehensive information about a selected movie
+- Shows movie poster, title, release date, and overview
+- Features cast information, videos, and images
+- Provides additional details like runtime, budget, and genres
+- Allows users to add/remove the movie from favorites

 ## 🔧 Components